Webcomic: The Mansion of E

 - The Voiceless: The Pales, with the exception of Zpeaker.

-- Webcomic Time: Ten years.
-Less than two days.
+- Webcomic Time: Eleven years.
+Roughly two days.

 - Weirdness Magnet: Mortimer.
 He and his family are well aware of it.
 It is eventually revealed that he is an unknowing wizard.